The Placental Circulation

 Diagnosis of placental insufficiency

 The diagnosis of acute placental insufficiency is provided by the CTG.
 Typical findings are late decelerations, a silent type of oscillation or persistent bradycardia.
 Frequently, sonography is performed to confirm the diagnosis.

-The chronic placental insufficiency is secured by sonography.
-Particular attention in the sonography applies the amount of amniotic fluid.
-A small amount of amniotic fluid would be a typical sign.
+The chronic placental insufficiency is confirmed by sonography.
+During sonography, particular attention is given to the amount of amniotic fluid present.
+A small amount of amniotic fluid would be a typical indicator.